-Placement tests are offered during the last week of August and help instructors place students in the appropriate proficiency level.
+Placement tests are offered during the last week before the semester starts and help instructors place students in the appropriate proficiency level.
 The placement test is neither graded nor does it affect the final grade of the language course.
 The test specifies the level of proficiency based on the Common European Framework of Reference for Languages (CEFR).

 Students without any prior knowledge of a language can register for A1.1 without taking a placement test.
 Please note that it is an infraction of the Code of Academic Integrity if students with pre-existing knowledge of a language attend the beginners’ level(s).
 Students who already passed a language course in the previous semester can register for the next level directly without taking a placement test.

 All other students need to take the placement test.

 - Students with prior knowledge of the respective language joining the language program for the first time